cellml/libcellml/docs/contributing.rst

 Note that a bug is just a type of issue, and that resolving the bug should have both the implementation to fix the bug and a test that triggers the bug.

-:numref:`Figure %s <libcellml-development-process>` gives a graphical overview of the developer contribution process.
+:numref:`libcellml_development_process` gives a graphical overview of the developer contribution process.
 For more details, see the text below.

-.. _libcellml-development-process:
 .. figure:: ./images/libCellMLProcesses-DevelopmentProcess.png
    :align: center
    :alt: Developer contribution process.
+   :name: libcellml_development_process

    Developer contribution process.